OpenBSD: Closed source and proprietary code

+According to the GNU Project, OpenBSD includes small "blobs" of proprietary object code as device firmware or loaded by freely licensed drivers.

 Licensing

 OpenBSD maintains a strict license policy, preferring the ISC license and other variants of the BSD license.
 The project attempts to "maintain the spirit of the original Berkeley Unix copyrights," which permitted a "relatively un-encumbered Unix source distribution."
 The widely used Apache License and GNU General Public License are considered overly restrictive.

 In June 2001, triggered by concerns over Darren Reed's modification of IPFilter's license wording, a systematic license audit of the OpenBSD ports and source trees was undertaken.
 Code in more than a hundred files throughout the system was found to be unlicensed, ambiguously licensed or in use against the terms of the license.
 To ensure that all licenses were properly adhered to, an attempt was made to contact all the relevant copyright holders: some pieces of code were removed, many were replaced, and others, such as the multicast routing tools mrinfo and map-mbone, were relicensed so that OpenBSD could continue to use them.
 Also removed during this audit was all software produced by Daniel J. Bernstein.
 At the time, Bernstein requested that all modified versions of his code be approved by him prior to redistribution, a requirement to which OpenBSD developers were unwilling to devote time or effort.

 Because of licensing concerns, the OpenBSD team has reimplemented software from scratch or adopted suitable existing software.
 For example, OpenBSD developers created the PF packet filter after unacceptable restrictions were imposed on IPFilter.
 PF first appeared in OpenBSD 3.0 and is now available in many other operating systems.
 OpenBSD developers have also replaced GPL-licensed tools (such as CVS and pkg-config) with permissively licensed equivalents.